Crystal Reed: Career

 In 2010, Reed guest starred in CSI: Crime Scene Investigation, CSI: NY, Rizzoli & Isles and The Hard Times of RJ Berger.

-In 2011, she began playing Allison Argent in the MTV series Teen Wolf.
+The following year, she began playing Allison Argent in the MTV series Teen Wolf.
 Before the third season of the series, Reed wanted to move on from the show, do different things and explore other areas of film creatively.
 She approached executive producer of the show, Jeff Davis, who supported her decision.
 Reed left the show in March 2014 in the form of Allison Argent's death at the end of the third season.
 Reed also stated that her desire to leave the show had to do with the difference in age to her character.
 Reed was 29 years old playing a 17-year-old by the end of season three.
 She appeared in the February 23, 2016, episode, "The Maid of Gévaudan" as the first Argent werewolf hunter Marie-Jeanne Valet.
 While promoting Gotham, Reed said that she would love to be a part of a reboot or spin-off of Teen Wolf.

 Reed's film credits include Skyline and Crazy, Stupid, Love.
 She starred in the horror film Ghostland, written and directed by French filmmaker Pascal Laugier.
 The film was first released in France on March 14, 2018.

 On July 22, 2017, Reed was cast in the fourth season of the Fox television series Gotham as Sofia Falcone, the daughter of Carmine Falcone.
 The fourth season of Gotham premiered on September 21, 2017.
 Reed's portrayal of Falcone is the first time the comic-book character has been in a television show or movie.

 On September 6, 2018, it was reported that Reed had been cast in the lead of the DC Universe television series Swamp Thing.
 She portrayed Abby Arcane, a smart and caring CDC doctor who returns to her hometown in Louisiana and investigates what seems to be a deadly swamp-born virus but soon discovers that the swamp holds mystical and terrifying secrets.
 Swamp Thing premiered on May 31, 2019.

 In September 2021, it was announced that a reunion film for Teen Wolf had been ordered by Paramount+, with Jeff Davis returning as a screenwriter and executive producer of the film.
 The majority of the original cast members, including Reed, were set to reprise their roles.
 The film was released on January 26, 2023.